KumuT5/Salary-Analyzer/README.md

 Aesthetic pie chart showing education distribution.

-**⭐ Insights**
+**⭐ Insights**:
 Here are the key insights derived from the analysis:

 🔹 Experience

-Salary increases with experience, but not dramatically — experience alone does not guarantee higher pay.
+Salary increases with experience, but not dramatically, experience alone does not guarantee higher pay.

 🔹 Job Titles